AnksioXD/PythonicHeaderFile/README.md

 # PythonicHeaderFile
 Just a header file containing functions that make c++ seem a little pythonic.
-Includes Python functions like range, input etc
+Includes Python functions like range(), input() etc. Contributions are welcome.